juliesymons/juliesymons/GettingStarted.md

 ### Libraries

+- look at readme for what Ben has put here.

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.

 **cct-io** - This library provides a set of objects useful for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the core CCT API.